|Dedication and Acknowledgements |

-The Shops Arusha is the main shopping centre for the Northern Province, and has modem
+The Shops Arusha is the main shopping centre for the Northern Province, and has modern

 shops in the north of the town and a thriving, colourful bazaar for Africans and Asians.

-Cinemas There are two modem and well-equipped cinemas showing up-to-date films with
+Cinemas There are two modern and well-equipped cinemas showing up-to-date films with

 programme changes twice a week.